renanbotasse/porto42/lvl_1_BORN2BEROOT/README.md

 - Click on VM Settings

-- Click on Network > Adaoter 1 > Advance > Oirt Forwarding
+- Click on Network > Adaoter 1 > Advance > Prt Forwarding

-- Change the Host Port and Guest Port to 4242
+- Change the Host Port and Guest Port to <strong>4242</strong>

 - Back VM